nick1pas/lisvus17/docker/README.md

 # Solution to start the server in docker

-## 1. Put docker files into compiled project directory
+## 1. Put docker files into compiled project directory.

 ## 2. Before starting docker-compose file need to :